StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

 1. Notice that the intervals are in exact sync during the encoding and decoding, and that is the key to the lossless-ness of the decoding algorithm.

 2. Also note that we do need to mention what the number of encoded symbols is (`n=4` in our example), as the decoder can potentially decode infinite sequence using a single $Z$.
 So, we need to tell it when to stop the recursive process.
+In practice we can inform the decoder about when to stop in two common ways:
+    1. Prepend the length `n` at the start of the bitstream using a fixed length encoding
+    2. Use a special `EOF` symbol in the alphabet, and inform the decoder to stop when it sees the `EOF` symbol.
+In this case, the `EOF` symbol should have a non-zero but typically small probability in the distribution.

 ```py
 Z = 0.4365